emreokcular/emreokcular/README.md

-### Hi there 👋  I'm Emre
+### Hi there 👋

+I'm Emre.
 Here are a few facts about me:

 - 👨‍💻  I’m currently learning Data Science at University of San Francisco.
 - 📍  I'm currently based in San Francisco.